Sadikhanr Diar: Demographics

-According to the 2011 Census of India, Sadikhanr Diar had a total population of 4,531, of which 2,284 (50%) were males and 2,247 (50%) were females.
+According to the 2011 Census of India, Sadikhan's Dearh had a total population of 4,531, of which 2,284 (50%) were males and 2,247 (50%) were females.
 Population in the age range 0-6 years was 521.
-The total number of literate persons in Sadikhanr Diar was 2,922 (72.87% of the population over 6 years).
+The total number of literate persons in Sadikhan's Dearh was 2,922 (72.87% of the population over 6 years).

 Transport

-State Highway 11, running from Mahammad Bazar (in Birbhum district) to Ranaghat (in Nadia district) passes through Sadikhanr Diar.
+State Highway 11, running from Mahammad Bazar (in Birbhum district) to Ranaghat (in Nadia district) passes through Sadikhan's Dearh.
 This section is locally popular as Berhampore-Jalangi Road.

 Education

-Murshidabad Minority B.Ed College situated at Sadikhanr Diar.
+Murshidabad Minority B.Ed College situated at Sadikhan's Dearh.
 It is affiliated to the University of Kalyani, offers a course in B Ed.

+Sadikhan’s Dearh has both school-level and higher education institutions.
+Sadikhan’s Dearh Vidyaniketan is a secondary-level school that provides education to local students and plays an important role in the academic development of the area.

 Healthcare

-Sadikhanr Diar Rural Hospital at Sadikhanr Diar functions with 30 beds.
+Sadikhan's dearh Rural Hospital at Sadikhan's Dearh functions with 30 beds.